 The National Trust have a bigger variety of houses, estates and other buildings.
 They also have 500 different sites to visit, whereas there are only around 400 English Heritage sites.

 With that said, English Heritage memberships are cheaper overall than the National Trust.
-While a National Trust adult membership will set you pack £91.20, the equivalent English Heritage membership costs £72.
+While a National Trust adult membership will set you back £91.20, the equivalent English Heritage membership costs £72.

 If the price difference doesn’t help you decide between the two, we’d recommend looking at the variety of places to visit to make an informed decision.